acoudray1/hupomnesis/README.md

     > * _Change a note's 'pastille' color._

 ### HUP-9 : Note Edition in Markdown (front) &#9744;
+_As a user, I want to be able to edit the created notes easily and with markdown or rich text editor._

+__requirements :__
+1. _I can edit the notes with rich text editor / markdown._
+2. _The notes are saved instantly when going back on the home page._
+3. _There is an easy to use user interface._

 ### HUP-10 : Note Reminder Implementation (back) &#9744;